Are you looking to fix the RTC connecting Discord issue?

 Why Can’t I Join a Discord Call?

-Entering a Discord chat can be difficult if the platform’s input mode/audio settings are not correctly adjusted.
+Entering a Discord chat can be difficult if the platform’s audio settings or input mode are not correctly adjusted.
 Modifying the input mode to voice activity can help the issue.